GoogleCloudPlatform/rad-lab/modules/app_mod_elastic/README.md

 # RAD Lab Application Mordernization Module (w/ Elastic Search)

 This module allows the user to create an Elastic Search cluster, deployed on a GKE cluster in Google Cloud Platform.
-It follows the [Quickstart-tutorial](https://www.elastic.co/guide/en/cloud-on-k8s/1.8/k8s-quickstart.html) available on https://elastic.co.
+It follows the [Quickstart-tutorial](https://www.elastic.co/guide/en/cloud-on-k8s/1.8/index.html) available on https://elastic.co.

 ## GCP Products/Services

 * Google Kubernetes Engine
 * Virtual Private Cloud (VPC)

+## Prerequisites

+Ensure that the identity executing this module has the following IAM permissions:
+- `roles/resourcemanager.projectCreator`
+- `roles/compute.admin`

+The project creator permissions are only necessary when `create_project` is set to true.
+Otherwise, these permissions are not needed.

 ## Reference Architechture Diagram